incognitochain/incognito-cli/commands.md

    This command helps generate a new mnemonic phrase and its Incognito accounts.

 OPTIONS:
-   --numShards value  The number of shard (default: 8)
+   --numShards value    The number of shards (default: 8) --shardID value      A specific shardID (-1: any shard) (default: -1) --numAccounts value  The number of accounts (default: 1)

 ```